spctr01/gplot/README.md

  #### Make the google sheet public

- - paste the google sheet id and sheet name respectively.
+ - paste the google sheet id and sheet name respectively. (by default both are filled for demo)
  - Press column button.
 It automatically fetchs columns names from sheet to choose x and y axis
  - Choose  the axis and press plot button